iodapson/axum_workspace/docs/from-scratch.md

 `cargo install sqlx-cli`

-- Apply the code inside member crate `axum_postgres_docker` of inside this workspace repo.
+- 8. Apply the code inside member crate `axum_postgres_docker` of inside this workspace repo.

+- 9. Run `cargo build`.
+Refer back to the repo's README.md for instructions on how to build a docker image for the project, and spin-up docker containers.